shreyash00007/Competitive-coding/README.md

 # Competitive-coding
-This is Competitive coding examples
+This are some basic Competitive coding examples

 ### Data in Data out
 >[Data in Data out]()